The blog formerly known as

 1 tablespoon vanilla (Glass bottle with small plastic cap.)

 Combine cocoa and sugar and blend until all lumps of cocoa are gone.
-Add water… Read the rest
+Add … Read the rest